andrewawilley/Five9-Configuration-Webservices-API-Samples/README.md

 # Creating and using a shell session
 After activating the virtual evnironment and starting a python shell, an authenticated client can be obtained using the included five9_session.py

 import five9_session
-    client = five9_session.get_client()
+client = five9_session.Five9Client()

-This will return an authenticated client object that can invoke any of the API endpoints.
+This creates an authenticated client object that can invoke any of the API endpoints.
 For example:

     call_variables = client.service.getCallVariables()

-The most recent SOAP envelope content can be retrieved with
+The most recent SOAP envelope content can be viewed with

-    envelopes = client.latest_envelopes(verbose=True)
+    print(client.latest_envelopes)

-The verbose option defaults to false, if true the envelopes will output to the shell.
+To print all the